 Crewe Works 180 Exhibition

-The exhibition theme will be How Locomotives were a catalyst for change in Crewe and visitors will be able to explore the following topics:
+The exhibition theme was How Locomotives were a catalyst for change in Crewe.

 Crewe Works:

-• Experience the sights and sounds of arriving for a shift at Crewe Works
+• The sights and sounds of arriving for a shift at Crewe Works

-• Understand why Crewe Works was built and what was made there
+• Why Crewe Works was built and what was made there:

-• Sit in the Drawing Office and design your own loco or learn what tools were used in the Erecting Shop
+• The Drawing Office and designing your own loco or learning what tools were used in the Erecting Shop

-• Meet the workers and learn about their lives
+• Meeting the workers and learning about their lives

 How did Crewe Works affect people’s lives?

-• Find out how the technologies and innovations from Crewe Works influenced railway development across the world
+• The technologies and innovations from Crewe Works that influenced railway development across the world

-• Explore how the Works contributed to the war effort in 1914 and 1939
+• How the Works contributed to the war effort in 1914 and 1939

 How did Crewe Works affect the development of Crewe?

-• Learn how the Works shaped the town of Crewe
+• How the Works shaped the town of Crewe

-• Discover how railway accidents at the Works informed developments in health
+• How railway accidents at the Works informed developments in health

 Looking to the future:

-• Find out what is still made at Crewe Works today
+• What is still made at Crewe Works today

-• Add to a community exhibition about what we are proud of in Crewe
+• A community exhibition about what we are proud of in Crewe

 footer logo